ChelseaRobin/ChelseaRobin/README.md

 - 👋 Hi, I’m @ChelseaRobin
-- 👀 I’m interested in Life
+- 👀 I’m interested in JAVA
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning SQL, Docker, CI/CD pipeline
 - 💞️ I’m looking to collaborate on anything once I've gotten the hang of this
 - 📫 How to reach me aeslehc@protonmail.com